NandithaDev/binary/README.md

 # to run this file
-install openCV, cv.zone and (mediapipe , if issue persist) run the py file inside of the "HAND gesture ppt" folder
+install openCV, cv.zone and (mediapipe , if issue persist) run the py file "hand ppt" inside of the "HAND gesture ppt" folder